zoltan-langsfeld/zoltan-langsfeld.github.io/_posts/2023-11-20-documentation.markdown

 ### What is the category of the document?

-The team behind Django uses the following four classes to categorize documentation:
+The team behind Django uses the following four [classes][2] to categorize documentation:

 #### Tutorials